Lyceion/CoreCheat-CSGO-Reborn/README.md

 Features
 -------------
 - Fully external SDK by me.
-- Automatic offset updater (Sig Scanning & AOB system) (Now i use it lmao).
+- Automatic offset updater (Sig Scanning & AOB system).
-- Website controlling system (I removed panel & sql but php is still there.).
+- Website controlling system (I removed panel & sql but php is still there).
 - Updater sistem which grabbing last release from GitHub with [Lufzys/Github.NET](https://github.com/Lufzys/Github.NET "Lufzys/Github.NET")
 - Program can be only opened from "Updater".
 - Everything, every settings is structed.